Designing an Efficient Office Layout with Nested Workstations in Revit

 Learn More

-But what I could do is if I wanted a guide, I could just draw a detail line.
-And that's from annotate detail line.
+But what I could do is, if I wanted a guide, I could just draw a detail line.
+And that's from Annotate, Detail Line.
 So you can either use a detail line or a reference plane.

 We'll set that there.
 And then I'm going to delete these dimensions because we don't need them.
 And I definitely don't need that reference plane.

-If I were to take, say, this bank of cubicles, right here, that four pack and mirror it, then what I could do is I can move that down three feet so that I have a small walkway there.
+If I were to take, say, this bank of cubicles right here, that four-pack, and mirror it, then what I could do is I can move that down three feet so that I have a small walkway there.
 And you can see that's just not going to be close enough for us or that's too close.
 If somebody wanted to walk around, we wouldn't want to force all the traffic this way.

 The idea is to have a nice open and flowing office.
 So I'll select all of them now.
 And then I'll just move this up so that it's pretty close to aligning with the edge of the window.

-And that gives us a nice flowing space into the from the open office into what will be the break room.
+And that gives us a nice flowing space from the open office into what will be the break room.
 And we'll eventually be modeling a demising wall for that location.
 And so that's how we'll set up the open office on level one.

 And on level two, we'll do a similar situation.
 We could potentially get lucky and have it all work out perfectly.
 So what I'll do is I'll copy it by selecting it all first.

-So I'll copy and then we'll jump up to level two.
-And then we'll cross our fingers and we'll do paste aligned to current view.
+So I'll copy, and then we'll jump up to level two.
+And then we'll cross our fingers and we'll do Paste Aligned to Current View.
 And it seems like it works out pretty well.

 And then it looks like I've got a little bit of space here to where I can put, you know, like a cabinet with an upper for just general storage in the office space, because there's always a need for that.
 We'll add our generic cabinet to this location.
 And we'll be looking again for that casework generic.